 Strong passwords are important because your personal data is important.
 I’m going to show that everybody can have safe passwords easily without forgetting them.

-You shouldn’t use the same password for different accounts, even if the password is sufficiently strong.
+You should never use the same password for different accounts, even if the password is sufficiently strong.
 If one account gets hacked and somebody gets ahold of your password, all your other accounts are wide open.

-If this happens you’re in for a lot of work because you have to change the password for all these accounts.
+If this happens you’re in for a lot of work because you have to change the password for all your accounts.
 It’s better to invest just a little more in the beginning.

 What Are Passwords Made Of?